Lucky4Luuk/Goggle-Engine-Editor/README.md

 The manual way shouldn't be too difficult, though.

 The manual way:
+1. Download and install Love2D 0.11.
+Note: this is a nightly build! http://love2d.org/builds
+   The installer for the nightly build is quite hard to find, but it's located in Slime's Appveyor.
-1. Download and extract a ZIP of this repository.
+2. Download and extract a ZIP of this repository.
-2. Run the Editor with Love2D 0.11!
+3. Run the Editor with Love2D 0.11!